BeApp/beapp.library.cache.ios/README.md

 ## License

-BeappLogger is available under the MIT license.
+BeappCache is available under the MIT license.
 See the LICENSE file for more info.